Skip to content

 • Ensure youthEntrepreneursReal table exists with columns: phoneNumber, ceaAlertTimestamp, ceaAlertReason, ceaEngagementStatus

-4. Test the Workflow:
+4. Test the Workflow

-• Check user record updates
+• Verify alert creation and user record updates